celestiaorg/docs/docs/developers/build-modular.md

 ---
-sidebar_label: Build Modular
+sidebar_label: Build modular
 ---

-# Build Modular
+# Build modular

 This section will explain the advantages of building on modular blockchains like Celestia.